munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

+### A data warehouse

 Imagine you're an accountant in a tiny little office.
-Your job is to request a box of papers and go through and do some <span name="accountant">accountant</span>-y stuff with them.
-Add up a bunch of numbers or something.
-You do this for specific labeled boxes according to some arcane logic that only makes sense to other accountants.
+Your job is to request a box of papers then do some <span name="accountant">accountant</span>-y stuff with them -- add up a bunch of numbers or something.
+You must do this for specific labeled boxes according to some arcane logic that only makes sense to other accountants.

 <aside name="accountant">